videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/active-speaker-indication.md

 # Active Speaker Indication - React

-Active Speaker indication feature in VideoSDK let you know, which participant in a meeting is active speaker.
-This feature can be particularly useful in larger meetings or webinars, where there may be many participants and it can be difficult to tell who is speaking.
+The Active Speaker indication feature in VideoSDK lets you know, which participant in a meeting is the active speaker.
+This feature proves especially valuable in larger meetings or webinars, where numerous participants can make it challenging to identify the active speaker.

-Whenever any participant speaks in meeting, `onSpeakerChanged` event will trigger with the participant id of the active speaker.
+Whenever any participant speaks in the meeting, the `onSpeakerChanged` event will trigger with the participant id of the active speaker.

 For example, the meeting is running with **Alice** and **Bob**.
-Whenever any of them speaks, `onSpeakerChanged` event will trigger and return the speaker `participantId`.
+Whenever any of them speaks, `onSpeakerChanged` event will trigger and return the speaker's `participantId`.

 ### Event